FBG Research at I2R

 Note: Disclaimer applies.

 Note: Data retrieved from Google Scholar or public domain

-Keywords: fiber bragg grating, sensor, FBG sensor, application, I2R FBG, I2R Sensor, healthcare, research, science
+Keywords: fiber bragg grating, sensor, FBG sensor, application, I2R FBG, I2R Sensor, healthcare, energy, research, science

 Tags: #FBG, #sensor, #singapore #limjunlong